Bhagirath01-pro/AI-Resume-Scanner/README.md

 An AI-powered web application that analyzes a candidate's resume against required job skills and identifies **matching skills, missing skills, and an overall resume match percentage**.

-The project helps students and job seekers understand how well their resume matches a job requirement and what skills they should improve.

 ## 🚀 Features

 * 📄 Upload and analyze a resume